The shift to real-time marketing is here.

 Platforms that let you broadcast live video to a virtual audience with registration, engagement tools (chat, polls, Q&A), analytics, and recording.
 They handle the technical infrastructure so you can focus on content.

 Depends on what you need.
-Sequel for website-embedded branded events.
-Cvent for a full enterprise suite.
+Sequel for website-embedded branded events with full pipeline attribution.
+Cvent for a full enterprise suite covering in-person, hybrid, and virtual.
 Bizzabo for multi-format event management.
-Livestorm for simple recurring webinars.
+Livestorm for simple recurring webinars with minimal setup.

 For getting started, sure.
 For actual B2B marketing, no. No registration, no branding, no analytics, no CRM sync.
 Use them as supplementary distribution channels alongside a real event platform.